6 Metrics for Measuring and Rewarding Customer Loyalty

 6 = 0

 The downside of this approach is that you ask directly for the customer’s intention, which is less reliable than measuring actual behavior.
 The advantage is that this score incorporates all of the loyalty values.
-Also, by consistently sending this questionnaire over time, it allows you to systematically track changes.
+Also, by consistently sending this questionnaire over time, you can systematically track changes.

 Here’s an example of a CLI Questionnaire that you can easily copy using Google Forms.

 This is an alternative to the NPS score.
-You ask your customers how much they’d miss you if your company would cease to exist tomorrow.
+You ask your customers how much they’d miss you if your company disappeared tomorrow.

 Like the NPS, customers choose a value between 1 (would not miss at all) and 10 (I couldn’t do without you).
 This measures the strength of your customer connections and the perceived value of your offering.

-If you’re one of the many competitors that do more or less the same, for example, your customers will likely not lose sleep about you disappearing.
+If you’re one of the many competitors that do more or less the same, like the now bankrupt Toys R Us, your customers will likely not lose sleep about you disappearing.
+They’ve already moved on to a company that’s constantly adapting.

 According to Curtis N. Bingham, customer engagement is the most effective predictor of customer loyalty.
-He argues that compared to NPS and CLI, customer engagement metrics are easier to measure, to influence, and that they’re more strongly correlated with revenue and profits.
+He argues that compared to NPS and CLI, not only are customer engagement metrics easier to measure and influence, but they’re also more strongly correlated with revenue and profits.

-Bingham explains that customer loyalty results out of positive interactions and experiences with your brand.
+Bingham explains that customer loyalty is the natural result of positive interactions and experiences with your brand.
 These nurture emotional attachments that shield your customers from competitor influence.

 Through this, says Bingham, customer engagement: